J.R.R. Tolkien: A Biographical Sketch

 By this time Ronald was already showing remarkable linguistic gifts.
 He had mastered the Latin and Greek which was the staple fare of an arts education at that time, and was becoming more than competent in a number of other languages, both modern and ancient, notably Gothic, and later Finnish.
 He was already busy making up his own languages, purely for fun.
 He had also made a number of close friends at King Edward’s; in his later years at school they met regularly after hours as the “T. C. B. S.” (Tea Club, Barrovian Society, named after their meeting place at the Barrow Stores) and they continued to correspond closely and exchange and criticise each other’s literary work until 1916.

 However, another complication had arisen.
 Amongst the lodgers at Mrs Faulkner’s boarding house was a young woman called Edith Bratt.
 When Ronald was 16, and she 19, they struck up a friendship, which gradually deepened.
 Eventually Father Francis took a hand, and forbade Ronald to see or even correspond with Edith for three years, until he was 21.
 Ronald stoically obeyed this injunction to the letter.
-He went up to Exeter College, Oxford in 1911, where he stayed, immersing himself in the Classics, Old English, the Germanic languages (especially Gothic), Welsh and Finnish, until 1913, when he swiftly though not without difficulty picked up the threads of his relationship with Edith.
+In the summer of 1911, he was invited to join a party on a walking holiday in Switzerland, which may have inspired his descriptions of the Misty Mountains, and of Rivendell.
+In the autumn of that year he went up to Exeter College, Oxford where he stayed, immersing himself in the Classics, Old English, the Germanic languages (especially Gothic), Welsh and Finnish, until 1913, when he swiftly though not without difficulty picked up the threads of his relationship with Edith.
 He then obtained a disappointing second class degree in Honour Moderations, the “midway” stage of a 4-year Oxford “Greats” (i.e. Classics) course, although with an “alpha plus” in philology.
 As a result of this he changed his school from Classics to the more congenial English Language and Literature.
-One of the poems he discovered in the course of his Old English studies was the Crist of Cynewulf – he was amazed especially by the cryptic couplet:
+One of the poems he discovered in the course of his Old English studies was the Crist of Cynewulf—he was amazed especially by the cryptic couplet:

 Eálá Earendel engla beorhtast